-Do not use newspaper or other printed paper in the oven.
+DO NOT use newspaper or other printed paper in the oven.
 Fire could result.

-Do not dry flowers, fruit, herbs, wood, paper, gourds or clothes in the oven.
-Fire could result.
+DO NOT dry flowers, fruit, herbs, wood, paper, gourds or clothes in the oven.
+Fire or other hazards may result.

-Do not try to melt paraffin wax in the oven.
+DO NOT try to melt paraffin wax in the oven.
 You may be burned because paraffin wax will not melt.